qqqlllyyyy/emaily-survey-app/notes/03-adding-mongodb.md

 After getting the accessToken from Google, let's figure out what it really means to authenticate the user.

 We communicate between our browser and our Express by HTTP request.
+By default, information btw requests are not shared.
+The token is the proof that we are the right person who made the original request.
+We are going to use cookie-based authentication.

 ![01](./images/03/03-01.png "01")

+When we made the initial request, the response will have a header `'Set-Cookie'`, with the value which can uniquely identify the user.
+The browser will then store it in the browser's memory.
+The cookie will be automatically appended to any following request to the server.